ways to satisfy your wanderlust when you can't travel

 Trivial Pursuit National Parks Travel Edition

-National Parks Trivial Pursuit was another cheap find; it came from an REI Garage Sale!
+National Parks Trivial Pursuit was another cheap find.
+This one came from an REI Garage Sale!

-Test all of your buddies to find out who actually knows the National Parks system best over drinks.
+Test your buddies to find out who knows the National Parks system best over drinks.
 The carabiner clip even comes pre-installed with a bottle cap opener!

 The trivia categories include: